top of page

 Result 1: Clarity Shows Up Like a Ninja

-“When you stop saying ‘I’ll do it later,’” Marvin said, “you suddenly have space in your brain.
-It’s like decluttering your mental desktop.”
+"When you stop saying ‘I’ll do it later,’" Marvin said, his tail flicking smugly, "you suddenly have space in your brain.
+It’s like decluttering your mental desktop — and boom, clarity sneaks up on you."

-“She didn’t need a sign from the universe,” Marvin said.
-“She needed five honest minutes with herself.
-That’s the Warrior move.”
+"She didn’t need a sign from the universe," Marvin continued.
+"She needed five honest minutes with herself.
+That’s the Warrior move."

 Result 2: Confidence Creeps In (and Sticks Around)